SUNY Downstate Health Sciences University

 Conflicts of Interest

 SUNY Downstate Conflicts of Interest Policy and Conflict Management to Enable Academic and Industry Partnerships

-DMC advances its mission, in part, by creating collaborative partnerships with external individuals and entities to enhance discoveries and their application to improve human health is a stated goal of SUNY, the Research Foundation of SUNY, and the National Institutes of Health.
+The development of collaborative partnerships between academic research with external individuals and entities to enhance discoveries and their application to improve human health is a stated goal of SUNY, the Research Foundation of SUNY, and the National Institutes of Health.
 External entities may include other educational and research institutions or private businesses such as established companies or start-ups.
 While encouraged, outside activities may also create real, potential, or apparent conflicts of interest, any of which may harm or damage the reputation of the individual investigator or DMC and violate Public Officer's law.
 This Policy provides guidance for complying with the Federal revised regulation - Responsibility of Applicants for Promoting Objectivity in Research for which Public Health Service Funding is Sought and Responsible Contractors -while furthering the missions of DMC and the investigator.
 However, under this policy, the development of a license with the Office of Technology Transfer will require a review of potential conflicts that may emerge between academic and planned commercial research operations once the commercialized entity comes into existence.